kubek2k/articles/9_reasons_terraform_is_a_pain.md

 ## 4. Tricky conditional logic

-There are some people around the web who doesn't like the fact that terraform is not really an actual imperative programming language.
+There are some people around the web who doesn't like the fact that Terraform is not really an actual imperative programming language.
 To be perfectly honest I don't share that opinion - I think the provisioning definition of the stack should be as declarative as it can - that leaves a lot less space for some deviations among the definitions.
 On the other hand, the conditional logic provided by Terraform is a bit tricky.
 For example to define a resource that